other Beauty cameras in my collection:

-- The wind arm was re-shaped and the rewind crank changed to more unconventional design.
+- The wind arm was re-shaped and the rewind crank changed to a more unconventional design.

 - The focusing lever was changed back to a half-moon shape seen in the super 35.

-- The M/X flash sync port moved to the front of body on the lens mounting plate.
+- The M/X flash sync port moved to the body front on the lens mounting plate.